List of national founders: Burkina Faso

-Cameroon

-Ahmadou Ahidjo served as first President of Cameroon from 1960 to 1982.
+Maurice Yaméogo was the first Upper Voltese premier of French Upper Volta, being appointed in 1958 and became the first president of the Republic of Upper Volta from 1960 to 1966.
+Yaméogo was politically disenfranchised and all of his titles were denounced in 1970 under the orders of Sangoulé Lamizana before being rehabilitated in 1991 by Blaise Compaoré as the national founder.
+In 1984, president of Upper Volta, Thomas Sankara as a part of his socialist and anti-french reforms renamed the country to Burkina Faso as well as adopting the national anthem, Ditanyè, which was written by Sankara himself.
+In 2023, Sankara was declared the hero of Burkina Faso and the “true” national founder by president Ibrahim Traoré.

 Cape Verde

 Amílcar Cabral (var.
 Amílcar Lopes da Costa Cabral) (1924–1973) was an agricultural engineer, writer, and a nationalist thinker and political leader.
 He was also one of Africa's foremost anti-colonial leaders.
 Amílcar Cabral led the nationalist movement of Guinea-Bissau and Cape Verde Islands and the ensuing war of independence in Guinea-Bissau.
 He was assassinated on 20 January 1973, several months before Guinea-Bissau's unilateral declaration of independence.
 He is considered a founder of Cape Verde.
 Aristides Pereira served as first President of Cape Verde from 1975 to 1991.

 Central African Republic

 David Dacko served as first President of Central African Republic from 1960 to 1966.
 The constitution outlines him as being the "Founding Father."

-Chad

-François Tombalbaye served as first President of Chad from 1960 to 1975.